MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/faq/translating-payment-methods.md

 To translate the names of payment methods:

 1. Go to **Improve** > **MultiSafepay** > **Payment methods**.
-2. Select the Payment Method you would like to translate.
+2. Select the payment method you want to translate.
 3. Make sure the **Title** field is empty.